 All inspections of RV head replacement activities should be performed per this procedure and integrated into the regional site-specific inspection plan.

 The site-specific inspection plan should include the applicable inspection requirements outlined in Section 02.
-The emphasis on inspection activities should be based on the overall scope, the safety significance of the activities, the licensees historical performance in that area, and industry experience.
+The emphasis on inspection activities should be based on the overall scope, the safety significance of the activities, the licensee’s historical performance in that area, and industry experience.
 Additional emphasis may be considered for those licensee activities that include new or different management controls or involve are being managed/controlled in a different manner or implemented with new techniques.

 Additional guidance for specific inspections should be derived from inspection procedures relative to the area being examined.
 Those procedures include, but are not limited to, the procedures listed in Appendix A of this procedure.